-Indian Institute of Dalit Studies (IIDS) has been among the first research organizations to undertake studies on the development concerns of the marginalized groups and socially excluded communities.
-Over the last five years IIDS has carried out a large number of studies on different aspects of social exclusion and discrimination of the historically marginalized social groups, such as the Scheduled Castes, Scheduled Tribes and Religious minorities in India and other parts of South Asia.
+The Indian Institute of Dalit Studies (IIDS) has been among the first research organizations to undertake detailed research on marginalized and socially excluded groups in South Asian societies.
+Over the last five years IIDS has carried out a large number of studies on different aspects of social exclusion and discrimination of the historically marginalized social groups such as scheduled castes, scheduled tribes and religious minorities in India and neighbouring countries.

-This report is part of a regional research project on caste-based discrimination and constitutes an important landmark for us.
-For the first time researchers from five countries of South Asia have worked together to understand the nature and forms of caste-based discrimination in different political settings of Bangladesh, Nepal, Pakistan, and Sri Lanka.
-This comparative study brings out new information on the extent and nature of caste based discrimination and we hope it will open up new spaces for state policy and civil society interventions for making South Asia a more just and democratic region.
+This publication is a product of a regional research project on caste-based discrimination in South Asia.
+For the first time researchers from South Asia have worked together to unravel aspects of caste-based discrimination in Bangladesh, Nepal, Pakistan and Sri Lanka.
+This comparative research has helped us identify structural foundations of caste-based discrimination in South Asia as well as important differences in varied social environments influenced by Hinduism, Islamism, Buddhism and other religions.
+We hope this series of studies will open new spaces for state policy, political activism and civil society interventions for making South Asia a just, humane and democratic region committed to human rights.